ArturDorfman/interview-prepper/content/guide/javascript.md

 5. Event Delegation
    * Event delegation is a design pattern that takes advantage of event propagation to handle events efficiently.
-   * Instead of attaching an event listener to each individual element, you can attach a single event listener to a common ancestor.
+   * Instead of attaching an event listener to each element, you can attach a single event listener to a common ancestor.
    * When an event occurs, it will bubble up to the common ancestor, and you can check the target of the event to determine which specific element triggered the event.
 Detailed explanation of [event delegation](https://javascript.info/event-delegation) on javascript.info or an article on [freeCodeCamp](https://www.freecodecamp.org/news/event-delegation-javascript/).